Almeida-Oco/rust-playground/README.md

 * Restriction characters are '$' and '^'
 * It is also possible escape characters using '\\'.
 Example: '\\*'
 * Character sets '[<set>]' are available, though escaping characters inside them might not fully work
+* Regex symbols are now assigned the respective matching text, to easily rename the files.